animator/learn-python/contrib/ds-algorithms/time-space-complexity.md

 # Time and Space Complexity

 We can solve a problem using one or more algorithms.
 It's essential to learn how to compare the performance of different algorithms and select the best one for a specific task.

-Therefore, it is highly required to use a method to compare the solutions in order to judge which one is more optimal. <br>The method must be:
+Therefore, it is highly required to use a method to compare the solutions in order to judge which one is more optimal.

+The method must be:

 - Regardless of the system or its settings on which the algorithm is executing.
 - Demonstrate a direct relationship with the quantity of inputs.